reimagined/resolve/docs/api/aggregate/command-handler.md

 :::info TypeScript Support

-A commands container object has an associated TypeScript type:
+Command handlers are grouped into an Aggregate container object that has an associated TypeScript type:

 - Type Name - `Aggregate`
 - Containing Package - `@resolve-js/core`